 These Mini Cheese Balls on a stick are one of the easiest appetizers ever!
-They’re a creamy bite perfectly balanced with sharp blue cheese and sweet cranberries.
+They’re a creamy bite perfectly balanced with sharp blue cheese (or other sharp cheese) and sweet cranberries.
 Perfect for holiday parties.

 If you can’t eat regular dairy cheese, you might like these Mini Goat Cheese Balls instead.

 Need a last-minute finger food for your party?
 To make these Mini Cheese Balls on a Stick, toss the ingredients in a food processor, form little balls, roll in finely chopped nuts, and skewer with a pretzel or toothpick.
 Easy!

 - 1 8 oz. pkg light cream cheese

 - 3 oz crumbled blue cheese (3/4 cup, or other strong cheese--smoked cheddar is also good)

 - 1 cup finely chopped pecans

 - approximately 30 Pretzel sticks (use gluten-free pretzel sticks if necessary)

 - Preheat the oven to 350F.
 Spread the pecans out on a baking sheet and toast for 7-10 minutes, just until fragrant.
 Allow to cool, then chop finely in a food processor.
 Remove and set aside.
 Clean food processor.

 - Cut the cream cheese into cubes and toss into the food processor bowl.
 Process until smooth.